I Am... (Beyoncé tour): Background

 The tour kicked off in late-March 2009 with five rehearsal shows in North America.
 It officially commenced in late April 2009, at Arena Zagreb in Croatia later visiting six continents, namely the Americas, Europe, Asia, Africa, and Australia.
 The six-week North American leg of the I Am... tour kicked off on June 21 with a show at Madison Square Garden in New York and finished with a four-night residency at Encore in the Wynn Las Vegas from July 30, 2009 to August 2, 2009.
-The tour finished with a concert at Queen's Park Savannah in Port of Spain, Trinidad and Tobago, with 108 shows in total.
+The tour finished with a concert at Queen's Park Savannah in Port of Spain, Trinidad and Tobago, with 103 shows in total.
 Beyoncé and her organization, The Survivor Foundation, became the spokesperson for General Mills' Hamburger Helper campaign entitled, "Show Your Helping Hand".
 The campaign's mission was to provide more than 3.5 million meals to local food banks in North America.
-Knowles encouraged spectators to bring non-perishable foods to her North American concerts to be donated to the campaign.
+Beyoncé encouraged spectators to bring non-perishable foods to her North American concerts to be donated to the campaign.
 According to the campaign's official website, nearly three millions meals and over $50,000 have been donated.